-Under the guidance and supervision of the Project Coordinator, the summer community artists will work with a team to develop projects and create art that engages with members of the community.
-This contract is for 9 weeks, 35 hours per week.
+JOB POSTING – Myths and Mirrors Community Arts is hiring three community artists this summer.
+Under the guidance and supervision of the Artistic Director, the community artists will work with a team to develop projects and create art that engages with members of the community.
+This contract is for 35hrs/week for 8 weeks, starting Monday, July 5, 2021.
+The rate of pay is $14.75/hr.

 – Assist in the development of community art projects and activities